Skip to Main Content

 Fees and penalties

-Specific fees will vary depending on the lender you get matched with, but typically you will have to pay an origination fee.
+Specific fees will vary depending on the lender you get matched with, but you typically will have to pay an origination fee.
 However, unlike some competitors, OpenRoad itself does not enforce any fees.

 OpenRoad FAQs